nicholaswunz/JEB-commentary-database/README.md

 - Experimental studies with a component of comparative studies.
 - Editorial comments.
 - Phylogenetic comparison with no formal analysis, or reviews which use/adapted phylogenetic trees from other studies.
-- Methodology papers
+- Methodology papers.

 ## Journals included
 - Behavioural Ecology
 - Comparative Physiology
-- Journal of Comparative Physiology A
+- Journal of Comparative Physiology A - Neuroethology, Sensory, Neural, and Behavioral Physiology
-- Journal of Comparative Physiology B
+- Journal of Comparative Physiology B - Biochemical, Systems, and Environmental Physiology
 - Journal of Experimental Biology
 - Journal of Experimental Botany